 Depending on the number of applicants, we sometimes then ask promising candidates to do a 2-3 hour work simulation with a member of the team.
 This is a little like a code test, but is more focused on how you approach a problem than what answers you give.
 Our work simulations also include some one-on-one time with a different member of the team.
 They won’t have any part in deciding if we hire you or not, and anything you talk about would stay between you both, so please feel free to ask about whatever you’d like to know!

 This process has less focus on your background and what you’ve done before than it does on what you know and can do now.
-But please let us know if you think we’ve missed the mark or can make it better by emailing Ellie, our HR Administrator, at firstname.lastname@example.org.
+But please let us know if you think we’ve missed the mark or can make it better by emailing our Talent team at firstname.lastname@example.org.
 Your comments will be kept anonymous.

 - Annual £1000 personal learning and development allowance

 - Interest-free season ticket loans, electric vehicle and cycle to work schemes